 1. For how many passages can mature astrocytes be cultured?

-Mature astrocytes tend to proliferate slowly and we recommend passaging up to two passages after maturation.
+Mature astrocytes tend to proliferate slowly and we don’t passage the mature astrocytes more than 2 passages after they reach day 35.
 These will be healthy for at least 4 weeks.
 In our lab, we have grown healthy and functionally viable astrocytes up to day 80.

 2. Do you characterize Astrocyte precursor cells using CD44 or A2B5 staining?